-Lijia Zhang talks to Catherine Sutherland about her struggle to transform herself from factory worker to author and her first novel, which is about sex workers in southern China.
+Lijia Zhang talks about her struggle to transform herself from factory worker to author and her first novel, which is about sex workers in southern China.

 [excerpt] My grandma’s story had planted the initial seed of curiosity in my mind.
 I interviewed several sex workers while in Shenzhen.
 I also worked as a volunteer for a non-governmental organization distributing condoms among sex workers in northern China.
 Many small details in the book are real.